ostinelli/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

+0.5:   - added SSL support
+       - refactoring of the acceptor loop

 0.4:   - added preliminary websocket support

 0.3.4: - added Req support to return the socket handling the request